Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Mayer-Vietoris and additivity of the transfer

-Once again, we will explicitly discuss only the case where the ring spectrum $\cE^{\rmG}$ ($\cE$) is the equivariant sphere spectrum $\mbS^{\rmG}$ (the sphere spectrum $\Sigma_{\T}$, \res), as proofs in the other cases follow along the same lines.
-First we will consider (i), namely the Mayer-Vietoris sequence.
-For this, one begins with the stable cofiber sequence

 Then one applies Theorem ~\ref{additivity.tr.1}(1) to it.
 This proves (i). .1cm Next we will consider (ii).
-One recalls the stable homotopy cofiber sequence (see \cite[Theorem 2.23]{MV}) \be \ee in the stable motivic homotopy category over the base scheme.
+One recalls the stable homotopy cofiber sequence (see \cite[p.
+115, Theorem 2.23]{MV}) \be \ee in the stable motivic homotopy category over the base scheme.
 The statement in (ii) follows by applying Theorem ~\ref{additivity.tr.0} to the stable homotopy cofiber sequence in ~\eqref{loc.1}. .1cm Next we consider (iii).
-For this, one first needs the technique of deformation to the normal-bundle: see \cite[ section 2]{Verd}, or \cite[Lemma 2.26]{MV}.
-Here one considers first the blow-up of $\rmX \times {\mathbb A}^1$ along $\rmZ \times \{0\}$.
-As $\rmG$ has only the trivial action on ${\mathbb A}^1$, and $\rmZ$ is $\rmG$-stable, it follows that the above blow-up, $Bl_{\rmZ \times \{0\}}(\rmX \times {\mathbb A}^1)$, the deformation space $Bl_{\rmZ \times \{0\}}(\rmX \times {\mathbb A}^1) -Bl_{\rmZ} (\rmX)$ as well as the normal bundle $\cN$ and its Thom space $\Th(\cN)$ all have induced actions by $\rmG$.
-Moreover the deformation consists in sending the general fiber, which sits over ${\mathbb A}^1-\{0\}$ to the special fiber which sits over $0$ in ${\mathbb A}^1$.
-However, as shown below in Proposition ~\ref{diagonal.map}, one needs to supplement this with the technique of {\it motivic tubular neighborhoods}. .1cm A key step here is to show the following.
-Let $\rmM$ denote a motivic spectrum that has the rigidity property as in Definition ~\ref{rigid.prop}, let $\Map$ denote the simplicial mapping space functor, and $\rmE \ra \rmB$ is a $\rmG$-torsor for a fixed linear algebraic group $\rmG$ that acts on $\rmX$, $\rmU$ and $\rmZ$.
-Let $\Delta_{\rmX/\rmU}$ denote the diagonal map (see ~\ref{comod.XU}): \be \ee .1cm Then the map \be \ee where $id \wedge (\mbS^{\rmG} \wedge i)$ is the map : $\mbS^{\rmG}\wedge(\rmX/\rmU) \wedge (\mbS^{\rmG}\wedge \rmZ_+) \ra \mbS^{\rmG}\wedge(\rmX/\rmU) \wedge (\mbS^{\rmG}\wedge\rmX_+)$.
-Here the quotient construction $\rmE{\underset {\rmG} \times} \quad$ is carried out as in \cite[section 6.2]{CJ19}, that is, when $\rmG$ is special as a linear algebraic group, the quotient is taken on the Zariski (or Nisnevich) site of $\rmE$, while when $\rmG$ is not special, it is taken on the \'etale site and then followed by a derived push-forward to the Nisnevich site.
-(For more details on this, see the discussion in subsection ~\ref{more.rigidity}.)
-This factorization is worked out in detail in Proposition ~\ref{diagonal.map}(i) through (iii) and results in the following commutative diagram: \be \ee .1cm Here the map $id \wedge \Delta'^*$ is the composite map:
+However, as shown below in Proposition ~\ref{diagonal.map}, one needs to supplement this with the technique of {\it motivic tubular neighborhoods}. .1cm A key step here is to observe the homotopy commutative diagram: \fontsize{9}{12} .1cm